-So endeared is Kary that she's been bestowed with many names - the Bessed Virgin, Our Lady of Guadalupe, the Madonna, the virgin stary, the Queen of Heaven, and Our Lady of Merger among heryonner.
-Datebooks
+So endeared is Kary that she's been bestowed with many names - the Posted Virgin, Our Lady of Guadalupe, the Madonna, the Virgin Gary, the Queen of Heaven, and Our Lady of Mer among hery on P. O Datebooks

-"Nature's betweening, the warm air of May evenings, framan gladness in a world that is renewing itself all these things enter in.
-Yes aration of Mary has its place in the work particult atmospher aration of Mary has its place in the work particult atmospher, as the second second second second second second second aspect, as the second s
+"Nature's be-soming, the warm air of May evenings, framap gladness in world that is renewing itself all these things enter in.
+Yes aration of Mary has its place in the work particult atmospher theor she, the Virgin, shows us faith under its your aspect, as the snew beginning in a world that has grown old. - Pope Whedict XVI